Calyps0man/rdram-ps3test/README.md

-PS3 PS2 RDRAM Test Tool ver 0.1
+PS3 PS2 RDRAM UART Test Tool ver 0.1

 An experimental diagnostic tool for testing the 32 MB of PS2 RDRAM in early backward-compatible CECHA/B PlayStation 3 consoles (i.e. only COK-001 motherboards).